 - if going on a long journey, take a shovel, torch, boots, warm clothing, food, a hot drink and a charged mobile phone

 Take a look at the steps you can take to protect your property this winter.
 Visit our list of Trusted Traders to find legitimate traders such as plumbers to fix burst water pipes.
-Or you can contact Call Derbyshire telephone 01629 533190.
+Or you can contact Call Derbyshire tel: 01629 533190.

 Community oil buying scheme

-Rural Action Derbyshire operate a community oil buying scheme that provides people who use oil to heat their house with the opportunity to obtain it at a lower price.
+Rural Action Derbyshire operates a community oil buying scheme that provides people who use oil to heat their house with the opportunity to obtain it at a lower price.
 This scheme operates across Derbyshire and is open to individuals and businesses.

-For further information telephone 01629 824797.
+For more information tel: 01629 824797.